Terry Deary

-William Terence Deary (born 3 January 1946) is a British children's author of over 200 books, selling over 25 million copies in over 40 languages, best known as the writer of the Horrible Histories series.
+William Terence Deary (born 3 January 1946) is a British children's author of 351 books, selling over 38 million copies in over 45 languages, best known as the writer of the Horrible Histories series.
 Since 1994 he has been one of Britain's best-selling authors.
 In 2012, he was the tenth most-borrowed author in British libraries, and was voted Outstanding Children's Non-Fiction Author of the 20th Century by Books for Keeps magazine.

 Life and career

 Deary was born in Sunderland.
-His father Bill owned a butcher's shop in Hendon, a poverty stricken area of the city and his mother Freda was the manager of a clothing shop.
+His father Bill owned a butcher's shop in Hendon, a poverty-stricken area of the city, and his mother Freda was the manager of a clothing shop.
 Deary went to Monkwearmouth Grammar School and intensely disliked his school experience, particularly the style of teaching he received.

 He worked as a butcher's boy for much of his childhood, helping in the shop from the age of three.
 He joined the electricity board as a management trainee when he was 18 and later the Theatre Powys drama company in 1972 and as an actor toured Welsh village halls bringing theatre to children.

 He qualified as a teacher at the Sunderland's College of Education and taught drama.
-He was the Theatre Director/County Drama Advisor of the Lowestoft Theatre Centre in Suffolk between 1975 and 1977 - an educationally linked organisation funded by Suffolk Country Council.
+He was the Theatre Director/County Drama Advisor of the Lowestoft Theatre Centre in Suffolk between 1975 and 1977 – an educationally linked organisation funded by Suffolk Country Council.
 He began writing in 1976, turning full-time in 1994, with the publication of the Horrible Histories series.

 The Horrible Histories series of books are popular among children for their interesting details, vast information and humorous pictures and among adults for getting children interested in history.
 Books in the series have been widely translated into other languages and imitated.
-A cartoon series has been made of the series of books and was shown on CiTV in 2002.
+A cartoon series has been made of the series of books and was shown on CITV in 2002.
 The Horrible Histories live action comedy sketch show of the same name has been shown on CBBC since 2009.
 Deary himself has made irregular appearances on the show.

 Deary received an Honorary Doctorate of Education from the University of Sunderland in 2000.
 He supports Sunderland AFC.

 In 2011, he retired from writing children's books after 35 years.
 He lives in Burnhope, County Durham, England with his wife, Jenny, and their daughter, Sara.

+It was announced in 2024 that Constable had won the rights to Deary's first foray into crime fiction, Actually, I'm a Murderer following a four-way auction.